 Add External Content and Widgets With Embedded Code in Square Online

-The Embed Code section allows you to enhance your website with a nearly unlimited variety of additional features.
-With just a few clicks you can create custom contact forms, add event registration or reservation services, display a Google calendar, and more.
+The embed code section in the Square Online site editor allows you to enhance your website with a nearly unlimited variety of additional features.
+You can create custom contact forms, add event registration or reservation services, display a Google calendar, and much more.

-Note that this article describes how to embed code that will display on your website pages (e.g., an event calendar or reservation widget) as opposed to other types of code that are not intended to be visible and need to be inserted into the header of your website (e.g., Google Analytics or Facebook Pixel).
-Check out our article on adding code to your website header for details on how to use header code.
+Note: This article describes how to embed code that will display on your website's pages (e.g. an event calendar or reservation widget) as opposed to other types of code that are not intended to be visible, and need to be inserted into the header of your website (e.g. Google Analytics or Facebook Pixel).
+Learn more about adding code to your website header for details on how to use header code.

-Obtain embeddable code from a third-party provider and copy it to your clipboard or a plain text file.
-If you need ideas, check out the suggestions at the end of this article for some of the many possible applications.
+Obtain embeddable code from a third-party provider, and copy it to your clipboard or a plain text file.

-Paste the third-party code into the embed code section and customize the appearance to your liking.
+Paste the third-party code into the embed code section, and customize the section's appearance to your liking.

-Publish your website to make the new section available to your visitors.
+Publish your website to make the changes go live.

-Use the settings on the left to add your third-party code and customize the section appearance.
+Use the settings in the Square Online site editor menu to add your third-party code, and customize the section appearance.

 The following options are available under Content:

-Title - Change the font preset, size, and color for the title text.
+Title - Change the font, size, and color for the title text.
 You can also use the toggle switch to turn off the title so it doesn’t appear in the section.

-Description - Change the font preset, size, and color for the description text below the title.
-Again, you can toggle this off if you don’t need it.
+Description - Change the font, size, and color for the description text below the title.
+You can toggle this off if you don’t need it.